 The heat from the bars will melt the chocolate, so you can take a spatula and swirl it about atop the bars.

-After the bars are fully cool, cut them into squares or other shapes (see tutorial for diamonds or triangles).
+After the bars are fully cool, cut them into squares or other shapes.

 I felt it was important to test the bars, so I lifted out a corner.
 I was happy to see that they would serve easily and they looked fantastic.
 Oh, and I loved the caramel-chocolate-pecan-butter cookie flavor!